 If a parent needs an important message passed on to a student, please notify the office in a timely manner.
 If an emergency arises, parents may call the main office.
+Please do not text, call, or FaceTime your child during the school day.
 Children will be permitted to contact parents by phone only in an emergency or unusual circumstances.
 Any items needing to be delivered to your child during the day must come to the main office in order to keep classroom interruptions to a minimum.